CSAT, NPS, CES And Beyond: Turning Customer Experience into Customer Success

 NPS is measured on a scale of 0 to 10, which means that NPS values are perfectly comparable between companies.

-If a user checks off “10” on their NPS, it’s an extremely strong signal that the customer is loyal to your company.
-If you track customer data, you also get a very clear picture of who you customer evangelists are– as well as potential detractors that you need to get ahead of as quickly as possible.
+If a user checks off “10” on their NPS, it’s an extremely strong signal of customer loyalty.
+If you track customer data, you also get a very clear picture of who your most satisfied customers are—as well as potential detractors that you need to get ahead of as quickly as possible.

 You can use NPS in any context that you would use CSAT, but because of how quick and easy NPS can be to measure, it’s safer and less intrusive to your customer to administer NPS more frequently.